KC-7/life-hacks-v2/README.md

 - Best Practices: 100%
 - SEO: 100%

 Above results for both the main and confirmation page.
-The preformance score can vary, above result achieved while using chrome in incognito mode to disable browser extensions.
+The preformance score can vary, above results achieved while using chrome in incognito mode to disable browser extensions.

 ### Unresolved Bugs & Future Improvements